Storytelling is a powerful way to help us find personal meaning within a shared context, engage us in a journey and giving us a reason to believe.

-In the work environment we often tell out story via power point or . in a meeting so we have written this article to reflect that scenario.
+In the work environment we often tell out story by the water cooler, via power point or in a meeting, so we have written this article to reflect the work scenario.

 Bullet points do not inspire... stories do!
 The boss of Amazon has banned Power Points in meetings as they do not engage.
 He encourages story telling.

 Here’s five things not to do when creating and telling your stories in the work scenario of meetings presentations or public speaking!

 The last thing you want is for people to switch off, fall asleep or, worse still, go away and tell everyone how boring you are!